"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

-A wanderer who owns the said cottage, was sitting on his bed, awake.
+A wanderer, who owns the said cottage, was sitting on his bed awake.
 A miracle nothing less is what that was.
 The said wanderer never woke up on time during daytime, but today he was awake and well before the time he chose last night.

-The wanderer looked outside.
 The morning had just broken through the horizon, a weird direction of a horizon given it was south-west.
 A piece of knowledge that wasn't weird for him, but was for a few scriptures he had read in his short life.

 But he didn't question why the direction was called south-west?
 And why not 'morning's horizon'?